fixitphil/Awesome-Weather-Widget/README.md

 Do widgets need to be licensed under GPL v3+?
 ---------------------------------------------
-I'm not a lawyer (and of course can not provide legal advice, so take this with a grain of salt), but I do not believe widgets _need_ to be as they are separate "programs" (packaged and installed separately).
-However, I do recommend that all widgets be GPL v3+ licensed.
-However, in simplest terms: __no__.
+I'm not a lawyer, so take this with a grain of salt:

-This is, of course, unless you include something GPL licensed in your code (jQuery here being excluded, as it is [dual licensed MIT and GPL](http://jquery.org/license/)).
+If your widgets are built from this widget, then it must be GPL v3 licensed.
+If you make a widget from the (shell widget)[https://github.com/michaelhart/NTP-Widget-Shell] or your own custom code, then it doesn't need to be GPL v3 licensed.

 For more information, please see the [GPL FAQ](http://www.gnu.org/licenses/gpl-faq.html).